zachwhaley/zachwhaley.github.io/_posts/2015-06-05-cvs-with-git.md

 this means if your commit includes more than one file, someone else could be updating while you are commiting and get only half of your changes, wtf!
 Renaming and/or moving files can't be done.
-Branches are expensive and hard to do; also, merging branches is just as effective as commit a patch with a commit message like "Good luck".
+Branches are expensive and hard to do; also, merging branches is just as effective as committing a patch with a commit message like "Good luck".
 Basically your history is stuck in the old branch, so don't delete branches (even though they are a huge pain).